SchemaStaticsAlpha Interface

 Remarks

-Staged allowed types add support for loading documents which may or may not permit an allowed type in a location in a schema.
+Staged allowed types add support for loading documents which may contain that type at the declared location.
 This allows for an incremental rollout of a schema change to add a TreeNodeSchema to an AllowedTypes without breaking cross version collaboration.
+A guide on this process can be found here: https://fluidframework.com/docs/data-structures/tree/schema-evolution/allowed-types-rollout

 Once enough clients have the type staged (and thus can read documents which allow it), documents can start being created and upgraded to allow the staged type.
 This is done by deploying a new version of the app which removes the staged